-The benefits of Dulse include, for example, high levels of protein and fiber.
-Dulse is a nutrient-rich red algae which has become increasingly popular in health food circles due to its numerous nutrition properties.
-More and more experts are advising people to implement sea greens into their diets, including dulse.
+The benefits of Dulse, for example, are high levels of protein and fiber.
+Furthermore, dulse is a nutrient-rich red algae that has become increasingly popular in health food circles due to its nutritional properties.
+More and more experts are advising people to add sea greens into their diets, including dulse.

 HERE ARE SOME GREAT WAYS TO INCORPORATE DULSE: